ingunnsund/Python-WebSocket/example/README.md

 # WebSocket Example
-To run the example code either open the python code in the [server directory](server) in an IDE and run it or run it with command
+To run the example code either open the Python code in the [server directory](server) in an IDE and run it, or run it with command
 line:

 ```